 Voyeuristic or exhibitionistic fantasies can be explored mentally or visually without adding physical complexity.

-Curiosity does not require immediate action.
-Talking about interest alone can be validating and help couples decide together what feels comfortable to explore, now or in the future.
+Curiosity doesn't have to require immediate action.
+Talking about the subject alone can be validating and help couples decide together what feels comfortable to explore, now or in the future.

 Consent and Communication Are Essential

-Voyeurism and exhibitionism require especially clear consent because they involve perception, visibility, and personal boundaries.
-What feels exciting to one person can feel intrusive to another if it is not clearly discussed.
+Voyeurism and exhibitionism need especially clear consent because they involve perception, visibility, and personal boundaries.
+What feels exciting to one person can feel absolutely intrusive to another if it is not clearly discussed.
 Open communication ensures that curiosity stays consensual, intentional, and emotionally safe.

 Because these dynamics involve being seen or seeing, assumptions can cause harm.
 Talking first allows couples to understand meanings, comfort levels, and expectations before anything happens.